Cosmetic Surgery Case Studies: An SEO Analysis

 You will suffer from an algorithm update if you run a website long enough.

-During the 5 months of lower traffic, we spent more on Google Ads and discovered a lot more business to be gained by expanding the keyword list.
+During the five months of lower traffic, we spent more on Google Ads and discovered a lot more business to be gained by expanding the keyword list.

 We failed to reach the goal of spending less on ads.
 The client discovered that their capacity for growth was higher than first thought.